oppia/oppia-android/Updating-Maven-Dependencies.md

 2. Now click on the raw button positioned in the left of the edit and delete button.
 3. Copy the URL from the browser and mention it at the appropriate place.

-If the license does not exist in the Oppia-android-licenses repository, then coordinate with the Oppia Android team and raise a PR to add a new license text file.
+If the license does not exist in the Oppia-android-licenses repository, then coordinate with the Oppia Android team to fix it.
 Then repeat the above steps to update maven_dependencies.textproto.